 Breakfast in Italy is not only small and sweet but it is also a very inexpensive meal.
 A cornetto/brioche can cost anything from 1.10 euros to 1.60-1.80 euros depending on the filling.
 An espresso starts from 1.00-1.10 euros and rarely costs more than that.

-If you want to savour different Italian breakfast pastries, just head to a local bar, panificio or pasticceria each morning and experiment.
+If you want to savour different Italian breakfast pastries, just head to a different bar, panificio or pasticceria each morning and experiment.

 Alternatively, a large bag of Mulino Bianco biscuits costs around 2.00-3.00 euros at most.
 If you follow the Italian custom of eating only two or three biscuits for breakfast, the bag is bound to last you a while.

-8. You Can Have Bad Breakfast in Italy
+8. You Can Have Bad Breakfasts in Italy

 Italy is famous all over the world for its food.
-Yet, you can still end up having a bad breakfast during your visit here.
+Yet, you can still end up having a bad breakfast during your Italian holiday.

-Generally speaking, there are two situations to look out for:
+Generally speaking, there are two pitfalls to avoid:

-Hotels or other types of accommodation serving bad breakfast
+Hotels or other types of accommodation in Italy serving bad breakfast

 Believe it or not, there are still hotels (or other types of accommodation) in Italy with a bad breakfast game.
 These are establishments that offer very limited and/or unappetising breakfast choices.
 Like the hotel in San Remo that I had the misfortune to stay in some years ago where they served us one small piece of bread and one small spoonful of jam each for breakfast.
-I mean, I know that the typical Italian breakfast is small in size, but they didn’t even give us butter!
+I mean, I know that the typical Italian breakfast is small in size, but this really took the biscuit!